Wild boar and hybrids

 - Like other introduced mammals, wild boar are major drivers of ecosystem change.
 They have been introduced into many parts of the world, and are known to damage crops, gardens, amenity areas as well as potentially spreading disease.
 They uproot large areas of land, eliminating native vegetation and spreading weeds.
 This results in habitat alteration, a change in plant succession and composition and a decrease in native fauna dependent on the original habitat

-- It has been found in both Ireland and Northern Ireland.
+- It has been found in Northern Ireland.

-- More information can be found at NBDC and NBN Atlas NI.
+- More distribution information can be found at NBN Atlas NI.

 How might it get here?

-- Do not introduce wild boar to Ireland or Northern Ireland.
+- Do not introduce wild boar to Northern Ireland.